SunilPandian/coke-sales-analysis-excel/README.md

 ---

 ## 🎯 Conclusion
-This project demonstrates how Excel can be used to transform raw transactional data into actionable insights.
-The analysis helps identify opportunities to improve sales performance, optimize pricing, and support data-driven decision-making.
+This project demonstrates how Excel can be used to transform raw sales data into actionable insights.
+The analysis supports data-driven decision-making to improve business performance and profitability.

 ---